pineunity/apmec/doc/source/contributor/policy_actions_framework.rst

 * Introduction
 * How to write a new policy action
 * Event and Auditing support
-* How to combine policy actions with existing monitoring frameworks in Tacker
+* How to combine policy actions with existing monitoring frameworks in Apmec

 Introduction
 ------------

-Tacker policy actions framework provides the NFV operators and VNF vendors to write a pluggable action that manages their own VNFs.
-Currently Tacker already provided some common actions like autoscaling, respawning, and logging.
+Apmec policy actions framework provides the NFV operators and VNF vendors to write a pluggable action that manages their own VNFs.
+Currently Apmec already provided some common actions like autoscaling, respawning, and logging.
 With this framework the custom actions can be easily applied for the management purpose.